wghile/PM-Tool-React/README.md

 - Add features to Service Requests tab
   - Filter by status of request
   - Show updates/comments on back of requests
-- Add phonebook to store contacts using Map/Dictionaries

 ## Challenges